 Yes, you may book extra nights of accommodation at your own expense.
 The program fees include accommodation the night before the program begins and accommodation on the last night of the program.
 Extra nights at the Ecce Homo Guest House can be booked and paid by credit card.

-It is best to book extra nights as early as possible because the guest house is popular and fills quickly.
-To make a guest house reservation for before or after the program contact the reservation office at email@example.com
+It is best to book extra nights as early as possible.
+The guest house is popular and fills quickly.
+To make a guest house reservation for before or after the program contact the reservation office at firstname.lastname@example.org

 The voltage is 220 volts.

-There are numerous options to transfer from the airport to Jerusalem.
-It is 42 kilometres and takes about 50-60 minutes.
+There are 3 options to transfer from Ben Gurion Airport in Tel Aviv to Jerusalem.
+It is 42 kilometres and takes approximately 60 minutes.

-Travelling by train or bus is inexpensive and will take you to central Jerusalem.
-From there a taxi or tram Line 1 will take you to Damascus Gate (entrance to the Old City).
-You can walk to Ecce Homo from Damascus Gate in about 10-15 minutes.
+1. Travelling by train or bus is inexpensive and will take you to central Jerusalem.
+From there a taxi or a tram on Line 1 will take you to Damascus Gate (entrance to the Old City).
+You can walk to Ecce Homo from Damascus Gate in about 10-15 minutes. (cobbled streets).

 NOTE: A RAV card for the tram must be bought at the airport.

-'Shirouts' or 'Neshers' are shared vans available outside the airport doors.
+2. 'Shirouts' or 'Neshers' are shared vans available outside the airport doors.
 They can take you to the Damascus Gate and you can walk from there.
-If you don't want to walk with your luggage, an option is to ask the Nesher driver to drop you at the Notre Dame Hotel.
+If you don't want to walk from Damascus Gate to Ecce Homo Convent with your luggage, an option is to ask the Nesher driver to drop you at the Notre Dame Hotel (Opposite New Gate - Old City).
 Ask reception to call a taxi to take you to the door of Ecce Homo Convent in the Old City.
-All taxis are not allowed to enter the Old City so it is important to clarify your destination and taxi cost.
+Most taxis are not permitted to enter the Old City.
+It is important to clarify your destination and taxi cost before proceeding.

-CBF can arrange a private taxi to pick you up at the airport and take you directly to Ecce Homo.
+3. CBF can arrange for a private taxi to pick you up at the airport and take you directly to the door of Ecce Homo Convent.
 This is the easiest but most expensive option.
-Not all taxis at the airport are permitted to drive into the Old City.
 If participants are arriving at the airport at similar times, CBF can arrange a shared taxi to reduce the cost.

-After registration, you will be sent a detailed list of public, private and shared transfer/transportation options.
-Inform the registrar of your transfer plans.
+Before the program begins you will be sent a detailed list of public, private and shared transfer/transportation options.
+Please inform the registrar of your transfer plans.

-There are ATMs in the city that take debit and/or credit cards.
+There are ATMs in Jerusalem that take debit and/or credit cards.
 Cash can be converted at Money Exchange locations.

 Depending on your citizenship, you may need a visa to enter Israel.
 Please check with the Israeli embassy in your own country.
 The process my take some time so be sure to apply 3 months before the start of the program.
 Information about visas can be found at: https://mfa.gov.il/MFA/ConsularServices/Pages/Visas.aspx